MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ms.reviewer: v-bholmes
 ---

-# Assign Author and Operator roles to a Dynamics 365 Group Team that is linked to an Azure Active Directory Group.
+# Assign Author and Operator roles to a Dynamics 365 Group Team linked to an Azure Active Directory Group

 ## Operator and Author roles for individual users